Asian shares slip despite upbeat Japanese economic data

 TESLA TUMBLES: Electric car maker Tesla sank 4.8 percent to $352.45.
 The stock surged 11 percent Tuesday, mostly because CEO Elon Musk tweeted that he was considering taking Tesla private.
 The Wall Street Journal has reported that the Securities and Exchange Commission has opened an inquiry into the wording and the method of Musk's announcement, while Bloomberg News reported that the SEC had started an inquiry even before the tweet.

-ENERGY: Crude prices have stabilized after dropping 3 percent at midweek.
-Benchmark U.S. crude oil picked up 6 cents to $66.87 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil lost 18 cents to $66.63 a barrel in electronic trading on the New York Mercantile Exchange.
 It dipped 0.2 percent to $66.81 a barrel in New York.
-Brent crude, the standard for international oil prices, added 14 cents to $72.21 a barrel.
+Brent crude, the standard for international oil prices, gave up 15 cents to $71.92 a barrel.
 It lost 0.3 percent to $72.07 per barrel in London.

 Comments